pierrickrogermele/dev-doc/shells.md

 sh doesn't accept `for ((...` statement structure.
 It's reserved to bash.

+## ZSH

+`which` is a built-in command in zsh, that returns "<command> not found" on stdout when failing.

 ## SHEBANG

 Shebang (SHarp BANG or haSH BANG) is the first line in script, indicating the interpreter to run: